-Graduate courses may be taken by persons other than regular or provisional graduate students under the Faculty of Arts and Sciences only with the consent of the chairperson of the department/program committee concerned.
+Graduate courses may be taken by persons other than regular or provisional graduate students in Arts and Sciences only with the consent of the chairperson of the department/program committee concerned.

-- () Single-starred courses may be taken only with the consent of the instructor. - () Double-starred courses may be taken only with the consent of the chairperson of the department or program committee concerned.
+() Single-starred courses may be taken only with the consent of the instructor.

+() Double-starred courses may be taken only with the consent of the chairperson of the department or program committee concerned.